named-data/NDN-packet-spec/data.rst

 - PublisherPublicKeyDigest is supposed to be used in selecting data packets signed by a particular key.
-  We replace PublisherPublicKeyDigest with KeyLocator, which is part of the Signature block (see :ref:`Signature Section<signature>`), due to the following consideration.
+  We replace PublisherPublicKeyDigest with KeyLocator, which is part of the Signature block (see :ref:`Signature Section <Signature>`), due to the following consideration.
   First, it requires data consumer to acquire a *valid* public key, as opposed to the key locator, before sending Interest out.
   Second, if a router is to verify the content objects, it must have other means to locate the keys first.
   Further, it may require publishers to maintain their public keys and certificates by their public key digests instead of names.